 A space competition to support the development of innovative commercial solutions - such as mobile apps or hardware-based solutions - that are leveraging EU Space data from the Galileo positioning system and Copernicus Earth Observation images.
 It offers the chance to win prizes from a €1 million prize pool, and get qualified mentoring to develop digital application or physical product.
+Applications are now closed.

 The objective of the CASSINI Prizes is to develop close-to-market digital applications based on European space data, including satellite images, positioning services and other sources and to demonstrate solutions to tackle global environmental and societal challenges.
 The prizes require both state-of the-art technology and a convincing business concept.
 The best proposals will present their prototypes on the spot and get the chance to compete for a sizeable monetary prize.
-Terms and conditions apply.
-More information and complete rules of competition.

 The current prize focuses on state-of-the art space solutions to support plastic wastes removal and prevention of ocean pollution.
 The prize will be awarded to one or several best data-driven marine or maritime digital application(s) meeting the criteria of the contest and is expected to leverage more private investment capital to the winning contestant.